dawsonmv/Stage3DtoPNG/README.md

 # Stage3DtoPNG
 Utility class for rendering out the content of the Stage3D.context3D to a PNG file.
 It works great for creating image sequences for any phase of your rendering.
 You can have as many instances of Stage3DtoPNG as you need.
+Saving files only works with air apps and not with browser plugins.
+You can develop in air and target the browser later if you need to.

 Usage: